This topic describes how to create a sync node to export data from MaxCompute to a MySQL data store.

-- On the Data Source page, click Add Connection in the upper-right corner.
+- On the Data Source page, click Add a Connection in the upper-right corner.

-- If the connectivity test is successful, click Complete.
+- After the connection passes the connectivity test, click Complete.

-Verify that a table exists in the destination MySQL database
+Verify that a table exists in the destination MySQL data store

 CREATE TABLE `ODPS_RESULT` ( `education` varchar(255) NULL , `num` int(10) NULL );